Professor Colin Clarke

 Academic Profile

 Professor Colin Clarke is an Emeritus Professor at Oxford University and an Emeritus Fellow of Jesus College, Oxford.
-He has taught at the Universities of Toronto and Liverpool, where was, until 1981, Reader in Geography and Latin American Studies.
-He carried out numerous field investigations in Mexico and the Caribbean, and has published 18 books and more than one 120 papers and book chapters.
-In 2011-12 he was a Visiting Senior Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen, carrying out funded research into the Holocaust in wartime Germany and the occupied territories; this work formed the second part of a project to compare this racist regime with slavery in the British colonial Caribbean.
+He has taught at the Universities of Toronto, and Liverpool where he was, until 1981, Reader in Geography and Latin American Studies.
+He carried out numerous field investigations in Mexico and the Caribbean, and has published over 20 books and more than 120 papers and book chapters.
+In 2011-12 he was a Visiting Senior Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen.
+The results of this research have been published as Racist Regimes, Forced Labour and Death: British Caribbean Slavery and the Holocaust in Germany and the Occupied Territories (Palgrave Macmillan, 2024).

-He is the author of Kingston, Jamaica: Urban Development and Social Change, 1692-1962 (University of California Press, 1975), East Indians in a West Indian Town: San Fernando, 1930-1970 (Allen and Unwin, 1986), Class, Ethnicity and Community in Southern Mexico: Oaxaca's Peasantries (Oxford University Press, 2000), Kingston, Jamaica: Urban Development and Social Change (Ian Randle Publishers, 2006), Decolonising the Colonial City: Urbanization and Stratification in Kingston, Jamaica (Oxford University Press, 2006), Post-Colonial Trinidad: An Ethnographic Journal (Palgrave Macmillan, 2010) co-authored with Gillian Clarke; Race, Class and the Politics of Decolonization: Jamaica Journals, 1961 and 1968 (Palgrave Macmillan, 2016), and Mexico and the Caribbean Under Castro's Eyes: A Journal of Decolonization, State Formation & Democratization (Palgrave Macmillan, 2019), editor of Society and Politics in the Caribbean (St Anthony's / Macmillan 1991), co-author of A Geography of the Third World (Methuen, 1983; second edition Routledge, 1996), and co-editor of Geography and Ethnic Pluralism (Allen and Unwin, 1984), Politics, Security and Development in Small States (Allen and Unwin, 1987), and South Asians Overseas (Cambridge, 1990).
+He is the author of Jamaica in Maps (University of London Press, 1974), Kingston, Jamaica: Urban Development and Social Change, 1692-1962 (University of California Press, 1975), East Indians in a West Indian Town: San Fernando, 1930-1970 (Allen and Unwin, 1986), Class, Ethnicity and Community in Southern Mexico: Oaxaca's Peasantries (Oxford University Press, 2000), Kingston, Jamaica: Urban Development and Social Change, 1692-2002 (Ian Randle Publishers, 2006), Decolonising the Colonial City: Urbanization and Stratification in Kingston, Jamaica (Oxford University Press, 2006), Post-Colonial Trinidad: An Ethnographic Journal (Palgrave Macmillan, 2010) co-authored with Gillian Clarke; Race, Class and the Politics of Decolonization: Jamaica Journals, 1961 and 1968 (Palgrave Macmillan, 2016), and Mexico and the Caribbean Under Castro's Eyes: A Journal of Decolonization, State Formation & Democratization (Palgrave Macmillan, 2019), East Indians in a West Indian Town: San Fernando, Trinidad, 1930-1970 ( Routledge Revivals, 2023), editor of Society and Politics in the Caribbean (St Anthony's / Macmillan 1991), co-author of A Geography of the Third World (Methuen, 1983; second edition Routledge, 1996), and co-editor of Geography and Ethnic Pluralism (Allen and Unwin, 1984), Politics, Security and Development in Small States (Allen and Unwin, 1987), and South Asians Overseas (Cambridge, 1990).

 Professor Clarke has been an editor of the Bulletin of Latin American Research, and a member of the editorial board of the Third World Planning Review, the European Review of Latin American and Caribbean Studies, and Cahiers d'Outre Mer.
 He was Chairman of the Society for Caribbean Studies, UK (and a Life Member since 2004); President of the European Association for Research on Central America and the Caribbean (and President for Life); and Chairman of the Society for Latin American Studies, UK.
 He received the Gold Medal of the Royal Scottish Geographical Society in 1999, and in 2003 was 'lifted up' by Sri Chinmoi to mark his contribution to human development in Latin America and the Caribbean.
 In 2004 he was awarded the degree of D.Litt., Oxford in recognition of his research and publications on Latin America and the Caribbean.
 In 2019 the Tutorial Fellowship in Physical Geography at Jesus College was named the Paul Paget Colin Clarke Fellowship.
 Paul Paget was a Lecturer in Geography at Oxford and Fellow of Jesus; he, too, was a Caribbean specialist, Colin Clarke's tutor and doctoral supervisor, and they served the college sequentially as Fellows for a period of 46 years.